betesh/mblox/README.md

 Once your application is configured, send messages:

-    phone_number = 2225555555 # The number you're sending to.
-Must be a 10-digit number, including the area code.
+    # The number to sending to must be a 10-digit number, including the area code.
 Can be a String or Fixnum.
+    phone_number = 2225555555 # or: phone_number = "2225555555"
     Mblox::Sms.new(phone_number, "your message").send

 ## Testing